Rose-KamauTheAnalyst/Power-BI-Data-Visualization/README.md

 ## Requirement

-You are required to work with this data and visualize the following metrics.
+Required to work with this data and visualize the following metrics.

-Total number of customers.
+1) Total number of customers.
-The total number of orders received.
+2) The total number of orders received.
-Total quantities ordered.
+3) Total quantities ordered.
-Total Sales
+4) Total Sales
-Orders by State
+5) Orders by State
-Visualize across Categories and sub-categories.
+6) Visualize across Categories and sub-categories.